 We get a glimpse of the dining room, but we never see the kitchen:

-Just as Jim is about to give up on ever coming up with a promotional strategy for WHAM (it’s a Whale of a Ham!), his housekeeper Gussie (Louise Beavers, who also played Mamie in Holiday Inn with Bing Crosby–another favorite of mine!) saves the day.
+Just as Jim is about to give up on ever coming up with a promotional strategy for WHAM (it’s a Whale of a Ham!), his housekeeper Gussie (Louise Beavers, who also played Mamie in Holiday Inn with Bing Crosby) saves the day.
 When Jim asks for HAM for breakfast instead of WHAM, Gussie says:

 So he keeps his job, he keeps his house, and everybody’s happy.

 In the final scene we see him holding the book he has published about his adventures in house building:

 Here’s the real book, written by the real Mr. Blandings–Eric Hodgins.
 He based the story on his own trials and tribulations with a house he built.
 The actual house built by Hodgins still stands in the town of New Milford, Connecticut.
 It sold in August 2004 for $1.2 million.

 According to an article in the Washington Post, Hodgins and his wife began construction in the classic New England small town in 1939, anticipating a budget of $11,000.
 It ultimately cost $56,000 to finish and nearly drove him into bankruptcy.